VlachosGroup/LigninGraphs/docs/source/user/installation.rst

 Installing LigninGraphs using pip
 ---------------------------------
-Using `pip` is the most straightforward way to install LigninGraphs.
+Using `pip` is the most straightforward way to install LigninGraphs (See details at https://pypi.org/project/ligning/).

 Install LigninGraphs by typing the following in the command prompt (the fresh installation takes ~1-2 minutes):

 .. code-block::

-    pip install ligningraphs
+    pip install ligning

 Installing LigninGraphs from source